Overview

 Activate the license you received in your email:

-Allow for Nessus to download all the necessary items:
+Allow for Nessus to initialize and download all the necessary files:

 Once we are in the portal, we have successfully installed Nessus: